 Our estimate of the valuation allowance for deferred tax assets requires us to make significant estimates and judgments about our future operating results.
 Deferred income tax assets are reduced by valuation allowances if, based on the consideration of all available evidence, it is more-likely-than-not that some portion of the deferred tax asset will not be realized.
 Significant weight is given to evidence that can be objectively verified.
 We evaluate deferred income tax assets on an annual basis to determine if valuation allowances are required by considering all available evidence.
 Deferred income tax assets are realized by having sufficient future taxable income to allow the related tax benefits to reduce taxes otherwise payable.
 The sources of taxable income that may be available to realize the benefit of deferred tax assets are future reversals of existing taxable temporary differences, future taxable income, exclusive of reversing temporary differences and carryforwards and tax planning strategies that are both prudent and feasible.
 In evaluating whether to record a valuation allowance, the applicable accounting standards deem that the existence of cumulative losses in recent years is a significant piece of objectively verifiable negative evidence that must be overcome by objectively verifiable positive evidence to avoid the need to record a valuation allowance.
+We have recorded a valuation allowance against substantially all net deferred income tax assets as it is more-likely-than-not that the benefit of such deferred income tax assets will not be recognized in future periods.

-We believe our critical accounting policies regarding revenue recognition, allowance for doubtful accounts receivable, inventories, property and equipment, IPR&D intangible asset, goodwill, share-based employee compensation, acquisition-related contingent consideration and income taxes affect our more significant judgments and estimates used in the preparation of our consolidated financial statements.
+We believe our critical accounting policies regarding revenue recognition, allowance for credit losses on accounts receivable, inventories, property and equipment, IPR&D intangible asset, goodwill, share-based employee compensation, contingent consideration and income taxes affect our more significant judgments and estimates used in the preparation of our consolidated financial statements.
 We base our judgments and estimates on historical experience, current conditions and other reasonable factors.